 Some buildings were constructed of blocks so snugly fitted, that mortar wasn’t necessary, and a knife blade couldn’t be inserted between them.
-Blocks had up to 12 angles and interlocked perfectly with adjacent blocks making walls incredibly strong and stable.
+Blocks had up to 12 angles and interlocked perfectly with adjacent stones making walls incredibly strong and stable.
 Achieving this level of precision with 16th Century tools staggers the imagination.

 The Inca didn’t have a written language, so many details of their culture have been lost.
 But Machu Picchu is a vivid reminder of their advanced civilization, and it should be on every traveler’s must-see list.

 Last updated February 2, 2020